Andrea/andrea.github.io/_posts/2012-05-29-raven-db-day-to-day-at-dddsw.markdown

   * StyleCop – Breaking down the barriers to entry by Gary Park .
 Really well presented, and a few interesting details about team city and other extensions.

-  * Raven DB: day to day, by me :D  I m probably the worse person to judge how this went, from my side of things, I heard you guys laugh and ask questions, in my books, that is pretty ok.
+  * Raven DB: day to day, by me :D  I'm probably the worse person to judge how this went, from my side of things, I heard you guys laugh and ask questions, in my books, that is pretty ok.
 Feedback from people always great ( Phil Thanks for yours already)

   * During lunch I wanted to go to the grok talks however I ended up catching some sun and a really interesting chat with Matt (he contributes to RavenDB , trying to convince the man he should really write some posts about facets )